Flotilla sailing

 The Saronic near Athens (and in the 14-day itineraries also the adjacent and even more lovely Argolic gulf adjacent to the east coast of the Peloponnese) is rich in culture.
 You will find a plethora of must-see archaeological sites such as the ancient temples of Poseidon at cape Sounion, Aphaia on Aegina island, the most beautiful preserved amphitheatre near Epidavros and legendary cities like Mycenae, Argos, Corinth and Navplion.
 Moreover, you will visit the picturesque ports of Methana, Hydra and Poros.

-In my opinion the most stunning and interesting places can be found in the Argolic gulf (Spetses, Tolo, Navplion, Leonidio, Kiparisi, Gerakas and Monemvasia).
+In my opinion the most stunning and interesting places can be found in the Argolic gulf (Spetses, Tolo, Nafplio, Leonidio, Kyparissi, Gerakas and Monemvasia).

 There are a lot of possible itineraries in the Saronic and Argolic.
-A 7-day flotilla will take usually take route A probably leaving out Methana and including Epidavros.
-On 14-day holiday you will likely sail a route comparable to G.
+A seven day fleet will usually sail a combination of routes A, B, and C. During a 14-day sailing trip you will probably sail a route like E or G.

 For unbiased advice on flotilla cruises and reliable flotilla companies please visit my yacht charter page.